RustFestEU/transcript/2020-global/talks/02_UTC/06-Christian-Poveda.md

 So here we have another user of our library.
 This time, it is using environment variables to set the size and index it wants to read.
 Miri can emulate an environment inside it, so we can do - we can use the size environment variable to set the size of the array.
-We set the index to 1 bus we want to run that, and we disable the isolation.
+We set the index to 1 because we want to run that, and we disable the isolation.
-And I'm using a Linux machine.
-I'm going to run it for a target that is windows.
+And I'm using a Linux machine, but I'm going to run it for a target that is Windows.
 I don't have Windows installed here.
 And it works.